JarLowrey/BraveInterview/README.md

 See it here: https://brave-interview-swapi-api.herokuapp.com/

+This was done as part of an interview at [Brave](https://brave.com/).
+A soft 1 week goal was given, with a hard deadline of 3 weeks.
+I completed it in my spare time in about 1.5-2 weeks.

 ## Build

 To run on your local machine, first setup [Postgres](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).
 Then download the code and run `bundle install`.
 Create your database: